-In reaching the decision whether to direct a financial penalty, authorised decision makers will apply the Sanctions Table annexed to the Enforcement Strategy.
+In reaching the decision on whether to impose a financial penalty, authorised decision makers will apply the Sanctions Table annexed to the Enforcement Strategy.
 Some behaviours, such as those relating to sexual misconduct, discrimination, and harassment by an individual are unsuitable for a financial penalty, except in exceptional circumstances (as set out in our Section 2.2 of the SRA's Enforcement Strategy).
 The position may be different for firms and this is explained in the Enforcement Strategy.